theodo/workflow-monitor/docs/adr_1-implement_serverless_real_time.md

 ## Context and Problem Statement

-We want to migrate the backend of a website to AWS serverless.
-We want use serverless to be more familiar with this technology.
+We want to migrate the backend of a website to a serverless architecture with AWS Lambdas.
+Even if it looks more complex than using a container with the node/graphQL server for example, we chose to use serverless to be more familiar with this technology.

 The website implements a realtime feature to keep all the instances of frontends of a user synchronized.

 The current stack is :
 * Frontend : React with Apollo Client
 * Backend : NestJs with its GraphQl module which use Apollo Server.
 The ORM is Sequelize
+* Frontend : React with Apollo Client
+* Backend : NestJs with Apollo Server as GraphQL module, Sequelize as ORM
-* DataBase : Postgres
+* DataBase : PostgreSQL
+Every layers are deployed on the same virtual machine on an openstack instance for now.

 ## Decision Drivers

-* The frontend should send GraphQl requests to get or mutate entities from the DB.
+* The frontend should send GraphQL queries and mutations to the backend
-* The authentication route is custom and use a JWT to check the identity after.
-* The frontend should be able to subscribe to the topics of its user.
+* JWT Token based authentication, issued by the backend
-* The frontend should not be able to subscribe to the topics of other users.
+* The frontend should receive real time updates only for the connected user's data.
-* The publications in topics are made by the backend after some migrations.
+* An user A MUST NOT access an user B data
+* The backend MUST send real time updates to the connected client immediatly
 * The message should be received by the subscribers just after the migration request is made without perceptible latency.

 ## Considered Options